Enhancement of plastic deformation in ultrasound-assisted cold spray of tungsten: a molecular dynamics study: Ultrasound Assisted Acoustoplasticity in Tungsten

-To investigate the self-diffusion in $W$, we first present the atomic configurations (plotted using OVITO \citep{ovito}) of the particle region at time $t=0.4$ ns in the presence and absence of ultrasound perturbation.
-Left configuration in \fref{fig:800_ultra_cal} illustrates the microstructure of the configuration in the absence of ultrasound perturbation, while the right one illustrates the configuration in the presence of ultrasound perturbation.
-We note from \fref{fig:800_no_ultra_cal} that a vertical compression of $\approx18\si{\angstrom}$ occurs along $X_3$ direction for the bottom particle after impact in the absence of ultrasound perturbation.
-However, \fref{fig:800_ultra_cal} shows a significant vertical compression of $\approx37\si{\angstrom}$ when the substrate dynamic region is subjected to ultrasound perturbation of an amplitude of $A=3.165\si{\angstrom}$ and frequency, $f=10$ GHz \footnote{Unless otherwise stated, ultrasound perturbation refers to this periodic displacement perturbation with an amplitude of $A=3.165\si{\angstrom}$ and frequency, $f=10$ GHz}.
-While the ultrasonic perturbation enhances the mobility of the particles, illustrated by the increment in temperature of the bottom particle as shown in \fref{fig:temp_track}, the average potential energy remains constant, ensuring a steady state configuration as shown in \fref{fig:energy_track}.Furthermore, the variation in BCC atom counts presented in \fref{fig:800_begin} for the non-ultrasound and ultrasound-assisted cases suggests a transformation from the crystalline to the amorphous phase.
-Finally, it is worth mentioning that \fref{fig:800_no_ultra_cal} shows a full dislocation of length $L\approx69.14\angstrom$ along $[100]$ crystallographic orientation for the non-ultrasound case, while no dislocation can be observed in \fref{fig:800_ultra_cal} for the ultrasound-assisted case.
-This observation is commensurate with the findings of \citet{murzaev2018simulation,nazarov2023bulk}, where the authors presented evidence that ultrasound can eliminate formed dislocations through stress modulation.
-We similarly observed the elimination of formed dislocations while the configuration is subjected to ultrasound perturbation.
+To investigate the self-diffusion in $W$, we first present the atomic configurations (plotted using OVITO \citep{ovito}) of the particle region at time $t=0.5$ ns in the presence and absence of ultrasonic perturbation.
+Left configuration in \fref{fig:800_ultra_cal} illustrates the microstructure of the configuration in the absence of ultrasonic perturbation, while the right one illustrates the configuration in the presence of ultrasonic perturbation.
+We note from \fref{fig:800_no_ultra_cal} that a vertical compression of $\approx18\si{\angstrom}$ occurs along $X_3$ direction for the bottom particle after impact in the absence of ultrasonic perturbation.
+However, \fref{fig:800_ultra_cal} shows a vertical compression of $\approx23\si{\angstrom}$ when the fixed region is subjected to ultrasonic perturbation of an amplitude of $A=3.165\si{\angstrom}$ and frequency, $f=10$ GHz \footnote{Unless otherwise stated, ultrasonic perturbation refers to this periodic displacement perturbation with an amplitude of $A=3.165\si{\angstrom}$ and frequency, $f=10$ GHz}.
+The ultrasonic perturbation enhances the tendency of grain refinement and recrystallization \cite{li2025effect} as observed in \fref{fig:800_ultra_cal} through the formation of multiple grain boundaries.
+Such grain refinement is assisted from the increment in temperature of the bottom particle as shown in \fref{fig:temp_track} in ultrasound-assisted case which is 400K higher than the corresponding non-ultrasound case at time $t\approx0.1$ ns.
+While the initial impact increases the temperatures significantly, the system soon reaches to a thermal equilibrium due to the interaction with the thermostat.
+Moreover, as observed in \fref{fig:energy_track}, the continuous perturbation of the fixed region does not result in any artificial energy surge.
+Additionally, ultrasonic perturbation leads to grain refinement and defect rearrangements, resulting in a lower overall potential energy than in the non-ultrasound-assisted case.
+Furthermore, the variation in BCC atom counts shown in \fref{fig:800_begin} for the non-ultrasound and ultrasound-assisted cases also illustrates enhanced atomic rearrangements during the ultrasound-assisted CS process.